Alfred Sohn-Rethel: Biography

 Sohn-Rethel received his doctorate with the Austrian economist Emil Lederer in 1928.
 In his thesis he criticized the theory of marginal utility as a petitio principii because it implies the notion of number implicitly.
 Thanks to Poensgen he found a job as research assistant at the Mitteleuropäischer Wirtschaftstag (MWT).
 The MWT was a lobbying organization of the leading export industries.
 From 1931 to 1936 he worked 'in the cave of the lion' and watched and analyzed power politics from a very close distance.
-At the same time he had contacts with socialist resistance groups like Neu beginnen or Der rote Stosstrupp.
-In 1937 he emigrated via Switzerland and Paris to England.
-He wrote economic analyses for a circle close to Winston Churchill which were used against Neville Chamberlain's appeasement policy.
+At the same time he had contacts with socialist resistance groups like Neu Beginnen or Roter Stoßtrupp.

+Due to his classification as "mixed-race" under the 1935 Nuremberg Laws, he emigrated in 1936 to Switzerland, from where he unsuccessfully applied for a lectureship at the New York-based University of Frankfurt Institute for Social Research, encountering the veto of Max Horkheimer despite the support of Theodor W. Adorno.
+He then moved via Paris to England, where he participated in a research group on ancient Greece in Oxford with the numismatist George Derwent Thomson (leading to the idea that abstract thought originated with the first monetary transactions) and wrote economic analyses for a circle close to Winston Churchill that were used against Neville Chamberlain's appeasement policy.

-For a long time after the Second World War Sohn-Rethel was not really able to continue his theoretical work.
-He made a living teaching French.
+For a long time after the Second World War Sohn-Rethel was not able to continue his theoretical work.
+From 1951 he worked as a teacher of French.
 He joined the Communist Party and despite his disillusionment he was a member until 1972.
 The 1968 movement created a new interest in his work.
-At the funeral of Adorno he met the editor Siegfried Unseld who encouraged him to crystallize his ideas in his major work Intellectual and manual labor.
-In 1978 Sohn-Rethel was appointed Professor for Social Philosophy at Bremen University.
+At the funeral of Adorno in Frankfurt in 1969, he met Suhrkamp Verlag's editor-in-chief Siegfried Unseld who encouraged him to crystallize his ideas, leading to the publication of Sohn-Rethel's principal work Intellectual and Manual Labor.

+In 1978, Sohn-Rethel was appointed Professor for Social Philosophy at Bremen University.
 He died in Bremen in 1990.